clojurewerkz/monger.docs/README.md

-# MongoDB Clojure Driver Documentation #
+# MongoDB Clojure Driver Documentation

-This is a documentation site for [monger](https://github.com/michaelklishin/monger), an idiomatic well mainteined Clojure MongoDB client.
+This is a documentation site for [monger, an idiomatic Clojure MongoDB client](https://github.com/michaelklishin/monger).

 ## How to regenerate the site